 - eating “disorders”

 - the feeling of “not measuring up”

 - the effects of racism, poverty, homophobia, sexism, cissexism, ableism and the intersection of these on identity and mental health

-I provide clinical supervision to graduate students and am frequently sought out for clinical consultations by fellow colleagues.
+I provide clinical supervision to graduate students and Registered Social Workers.
 I have been told that my questions have been helpful to practitioners in reflecting on the ethics, values and commitments embedded in their work with clients, which has allowed them to stand in a different territory from which to view their work.
 I strive to be mindful of how power can influence what is said and not said in the therapy room, and take seriously my responsibility to try to redistribute power in the inherently hierarchical relationship I have with the people who consult me for supervision or for therapy.
 If you are interested in clinical supervision or therapy, please contact me to set up a free 20 minute consult or to book an appointment.